fabiuslongo/pycaspar/README.md

 eShell: main >
 ```
-as another Sensor detection met the temperature-related COND as well, the routine can be executed:
+as another Sensor detection meet the temperature-related COND as well, the routine can be executed:
 ```sh
 eShell: main > s2()